Click the picture icons above to see more

-Chris, a Fayetteville, North Carolina native and graduate of one of the nation's finest Historical Black Colleges and Universities, North Carolina Agricultural and Technical State University, is a four time award-winning and nine time award nominated youth and undergraduate program director, a strong advocate for youth and a lifelong public servant, by way of his extensive work in the community and continued work with youth and young adults.
+Chris, a Fayetteville, North Carolina native and graduate of one of the nation's finest Historical Black Colleges and Universities, North Carolina Agricultural and Technical State University, is a four time award-winning and 10 time award nominated youth and undergraduate program director, a strong advocate for youth and a lifelong public servant, by way of his extensive work in the community and continued work with youth and young adults.
 Chris has served in roles as Youth Development Directors, has worked in Communications with the National Football League's Carolina Panthers and has served with a myriad of youth leadership and service organizations such as Upward Bound, Big Brothers Big Sisters, the YMCA, National Youth Sports Program and others.
 He comfortably utilizes his lifelong love of learning, genuine affection and sense of humor with his audiences to help him achieve his ultimate goal of inspiring others.

 Chris spent most of his formative years in one of the state's poorest and most crime-ridden communities in Fayetteville, North Carolina at the height of the crack cocaine epidemic, primarily in a single-parent home with his father, who abused drugs and alcohol.
 Chris, who didn't formally meet his mother until he was 16 years old, spent a considerable amount of time looking for her and wondered why his mother didn't want him or love him.
 Even after meeting his mother, she'd often, in moments of anger and frustration, call Chris names, berate his father and tell Chris "I could have thrown you in a garbage can somewhere and no one would have known."
 Chris and his father moved eight times during ages 5-16, from roach-infested home to home, because of eviction, with Chris' father even spending time under the stars.
 They spent time on the couches of other friends/family and Chris' father stayed in a one-room motel for a lengthy period of time while Chris stayed with his grandmother during his latter years in high school.
 Chris was often bullied in school for his home life and appearance, which often included shabby clothing that wasn't washed, not having adequate air in the summer or heat in the winter, not always having running water and often having food shortages in his home.
 Having overcome this adversity with the strength of a support system who believed in him, including his dad, grandmother, several aunts and uncles, neighbors Mrs. Jones, Mrs. McEachern, Tonya, his youth league baseball and football coaches (Coach Blue, Coach Abraham and Coach Smokey) and a host of others, Chris went on to graduate from Terry Sanford Senior High School in Fayetteville and continued his academic growth, attending North Carolina A&T State University and earning a degree in 2003.
 Chris then attended the University of North Carolina at Greensboro, earning a second degree in 2006, before earning a Nonprofit Management Certificate from Duke in 2011 through a special program with the North Carolina Commission on Volunteerism and Community Service.

-In February 2020, Chris was named the 2019 Erskine B. Bowles Service Award Winner for the State of North Carolina, a statewide honor which recognizes one person in the state for exemplary community service and displaying generosity in contributions of time, energy and spirit to campuses and communities.
+In February 2020, Chris was named the Erskine B. Bowles Service Award Winner for the State of North Carolina, a statewide honor which recognizes one person in the state for exemplary community service and displaying generosity in contributions of time, energy and spirit to campuses and communities.
+He was presented this award in June 2020.
 In April 2016, Chris was awarded the Robert E. Bryan Public Service Award by the University of North Carolina at Chapel Hill (UNC), an annual and prestigious award that recognizes outstanding engagement and service to the state of North Carolina and is characterized by inspiring and helping others to serve as well as ensuring the impact is lasting.
 This award, which Chris was also nominated for in 2014 and 2018, is one of UNC's highest public service honors.
 Chris was honored as the 2017 Special Recognition recipient of the University of North Carolina's Diversity award for commitment to diversity and inclusion, an award which is considered the university’s highest recognition for diversity efforts and recognizes individuals or organizations for exemplary service or scholarship in promoting diversity, equity, social justice, community engagement and/or cultural awareness.
 In 2016, WCHL in Chapel Hill awarded Chris a "Hometown Hero" award, an award which recognizes individuals for going above and beyond in the community.
 In 2019, Chris was nominated for the Employee Forum’s “Hall of Fame” award, an award that goes to the staff member of the year who consistently exemplifies the University's mission of integrity, collaboration, respect and high level customer service.
 He was featured in the Fayetteville Observer newspaper in a series entitled "Poverty in Fayetteville, Poverty's Price," authored by veteran reporter Greg Barnes on April 30, 2016.
 This can be viewed on the "Article about Chris" tab above.
 Chris travels the states speaking to students about self-discovery, overcoming adversity and student engagement, which challenges them to become the best versions of themselves in spite of the challenges they face.
 Chris uses a unique approach that encourages individuals to unpack their feelings of doubt, worthlessness, uncertainty and fear in a constructive manner which proves that they are not alone in their struggles.
 Chris' desire to serve and speak is driven by his upbringing in poverty, the service of his youth league baseball coach (Henry "Pap" Blue) and the work of his grandparents, where his grandfather's selfless service in the U.S. Army and his grandmother's commitment to service in the community serving meals to displaced or less fortunate men, women and children while also serving at voter registration booths, made them the ultimate heroes and role models.
 Even more, Chris is inspired by his father's own ability to overcome adversity as a single-parent raising a son while battling an addiction to drugs and alcohol.